nukomeet/nukomeet.com/content/blog/2014-04_Announcing_Blast.md

 </tbody>
 </table>

-And the next monday, or so, you get you prototype up and running.
+And the next monday, or so, you get your prototype up and running.

 ## Questions?